hyperfabrics/hyperfabrics-web/public/icons/README.md

 # Icons Folder

-This folder contains all favicon and app icon files for the fazezero website.
+This folder contains all favicon and app icon files for the HyperFabrics website.

 ## Required Files